When there is a job to be done, we are all relying on our team to do it, and we all give our best to complete the job.

 - Of course, nothing can’t replace the personal contact and conversation that you can have with each individual.
 As mentioned before, happiness is an individual category, and it has a different meaning for every one of us.
 So, make sure that you have 1 on 1 talk with everyone in your team and find out what makes them happy.
 It can be small things, such as a hobby or favorite dish, or big ones like a new car, or family vacation on an exotic island.
 Go for the small ones, make sure to remember them and please them occasionally.
 In this way, people will know that you cared enough for them to remember that and with these 1 on 1 conversations you are showing that you care for them as team members and that you value the work they do.

 - Let everyone know what exactly they need to do.
 People don’t like to guess what they need to do when they start their workday.
-They are much more productive when they already know what they need to do and what is expected from them.
+They are much more productive when they already know what they need to do and what is expected of them.
 So, make sure you delegate tasks properly and share as many details on the task as you can.
 Of course, someone needs less explaining, and it is enough to simply say: ”Make me a website” while others need full specifications on how exactly the website needs to be done.
 But, you already know that (because you know your team).

 - Avoid all distractions made by yourself during the productivity hours.
 First of all, make sure that you are not the one who is distracting them, and then take care of all the other distractions.
 How will you do that when there is something that you need to say to the team now?
 Well, if it is not a fire in the building, we’re sure that it can wait for a while.
 So, instead of jumping in and telling them the news, you can always write it down.
 But be careful, don’t email the team - emails can be quite distracting.
 When a person receives an email from the boss, it gets her up to 15 minutes to get back into “the zone.”
 So, don’t be such a boss and use some other tool, like an internal blog, to share the thing you need to say to the team.
 It is far less distracting (even if they will receive an email, your name is not in the Sender box) and let them read it at their own pace.

-- Avoid distractions made by others (clients and customers) - yes, these are the people who your company was built for but don’t let them disturb the team during productivity period.
+- Avoid distractions made by others (clients and customers) - yes, these are the people who your company was built for but don’t let them disturb the team during the productivity period.
 Here’s an example: if you are a software company and you have your clients, make sure to do some productive coding in the first hour you started working, while you are all fresh, and then deal with all the client/customer requests.
 That hour will not make a difference in the level of your customer care, but it can be a significant improvement in the code.
 Of course, if you can, you should hire a person dedicated only to communicate with your customers and to resolve the issues that they are having, and to let programmers (if we still take the example of the software company) do what they are best at.

 Make people in your team a true part of the company